rayangdn/thymio-epfl/report.md

 ✓ Smooth trajectory estimation for control

 #### Future Improvements

-- EKF works well with motion models with mild non-linearities (as in our case), and uncertainties are roughly Gaussian with zero mean.
-It can fail when systems are highly non-linear or have multi-modal distributions.
-In such cases, a [Particle Filter](https://en.wikipedia.org/wiki/Particle_filter) assumes the state-space model can be nonlinear and the initial state and noise distributions can take any form required.
-This allows it to better handle multi-modal distributions and severe non-linearities.
+- EKF works well with our mildly non-linear motion model, but a [Particle Filter](https://www.sciencedirect.com/topics/computer-science/particle-filter#:~:text=Particle%20Filter%20(PF)%20is%20a,density%20probability%20of%20a%20system.) could better handle highly non-linear systems and non-Gaussian distributions

-- Implement adaptive noise covariance matrices (Q and R).
-Dynamically adjust process and measurement noise based on robot's speed, as higher speeds may need larger process noise
+- Process ($Q$) and measurement ($R$) noise covariances could dynamically adjust based on robot speed, as faster motion typically requires larger process noise

-- Add acceleration states to improve motion prediction
+- Adding acceleration states would improve motion prediction accuracy

-- To improve our robustness, we may implement outlier detection by implement Chi-square testing for measurement validation, developing adaptive thresholds for measurement acceptance, and including measurement history analysis for anomaly detection.
+- Measurement validation could be improve through [Chi-square testing](https://en.wikipedia.org/wiki/Chi-squared_test) and historical measurement analysis for outlier detection

 ## Motion Control

-This navigation algorithm is computationally efficient enough to enable real-time computation, allowing for immediate path recalculation in scenarios like local avoidance or kidnapping.
-Outside of these special cases, the path is calculated only once at the begining.
 The motion control system integrates all our implemented modules to effectively guide the Thymio robot:

 1. The **Vision System** (🩷) and **Odometry** provide input to the **Extended Kalman Filter**(💜) for accurate state estimation